Can Cleveland-Cliffs Inc. (CLF) Remain Competitive?

 CLF’s Market Performance

-CLF stocks went up by 7.43% for the week, with a monthly jump of 35.47% and a quarterly performance of -7.39%, while its annual performance rate touched -23.52%.
-The volatility ratio for the week stands at 3.69% while the volatility levels for the past 30 days are set at 4.71% for Cleveland-Cliffs Inc. The simple moving average for the period of the last 20 days is 13.94% for CLF stocks with a simple moving average of -10.44% for the last 200 days.
+CLF stocks went down by -5.14% for the week, with a monthly jump of 11.14% and a quarterly performance of -12.85%, while its annual performance rate touched -26.32%.
+The volatility ratio for the week stands at 3.01% while the volatility levels for the past 30 days are set at 4.52% for Cleveland-Cliffs Inc. The simple moving average for the period of the last 20 days is 2.86% for CLF stocks with a simple moving average of -15.57% for the last 200 days.

 Analysts’ Opinion of CLF